puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v8.markdown

 [type]: {{puppet}}/lang_resources.html#type
 [attributes]: {{puppet}}/lang_resources.html#attributes

-PuppetDB receives catalogs from Puppet masters in the following wire format.
+PuppetDB receives catalogs from Puppet Servers in the following wire format.
 This format is subtly different from the internal format used by Puppet, so catalogs are converted by the
 [PuppetDB catalog terminus](../../connect_puppet_server.html) before they are